 Nestled alongside cool hostels are stunning high-end hotels you’d expect to pay thousands for in Europe – and they’re probably well within your budget in the Vietnamese capital.
-Get to know the local art scene and colonial buildings with our pick of the best high-end stays.
+Get to know the local art scene and colonial buildings with our pick of the best high-end stays, bookable on Culture Trip.

-The city’s french influence is prevalent in the stately exterior of the grand(e) building, but the inside of Hotel de L’Opera is far from colonial.
+The city’s French influence is prevalent in the stately exterior of the grand(e) building, but the inside of Hotel de L’Opera is far from colonial.
 An Instagram dream, expect pink velvet touches throughout, L’Occitane toiletries and plenty of mirrors for the perfect selfie.
 Don’t miss the nearby tourist hotspots, which include the Opera House and the Vietnam Women’s Museum.

 Looking for something a little different?
 This eco-friendly resort is just the ticket.
 Located 49km (30mi) from the airport, it’s not the option for those seeking busy city lights, but it certainly has its own sightseeing benefits: Khu Du Lich Khoang Xanh Waterfall, Lang Van Hoa Dan Toc ethnic cultural village and hiking trails are all on the doorstep.
 Don’t forget your camera – the Ba Vi National Park surroundings make for some seriously stunning views.

 Expect a bizarre-but-it-works mix of old and new at the Apricot Hotel.
 Along with the lavish marble interior and chandeliers, there are more than 600 works of contemporary Asian art and a rooftop pool that’s almost worth booking a room for on its own.
 Depending on your preference, you can opt for different styles of room, from modern apartments to traditional garden suites – but with a whole lot of marble throughout.